johanbove/timekeeper-earthstar-cli/README.md

 | tag       | aka Project or recurring task      |
 | comment   | Short description for more context |

+Except for the author specific files where the _timestamp_ field will be taken from the doc path instead.

+The contents of a author-specific entry will therefor be:

+    {action}\t{tag}\t{comment}

 ### Display Name and Status

 The "display name" and "status" docs can only be edited by the active author.